 1. Calculate all forms of income

-Whether you’re optimising your personal spending or building a business budget, your first step should be aggregating all of your forms of income.
+Whether you’re optimising your personal spending or building a small business budget, your first step should be aggregating all of your forms of income.
 Your net income determines how much you can afford to spend.
 And it indicates your take-home pay and whether your business performance is growing or stagnating.

 To find out how much money your business is bringing in, refer to your profit and loss statements.
 Depending on your business model, you may have several income sources, so be sure to include any revenue streams in this section.

 2. Subtract your fixed costs (or fixed expenses)

 Once you’ve added all of your business’s income together, you can subtract your fixed costs.
 Fixed costs, also called fixed expenses, are expenses that remain consistent throughout the year.
 Whether you pay bills monthly, weekly or annually, you can expect to spend a set amount of dollars on each expense.
 These costs are easy to predict, so they’re easy to work into your budget.
 The one-off expenses, or variable costs?
 Not so much—more on that in a minute.

 - Operational utilities

 - Employees’ salaries

 Once you’ve tallied up your fixed expenses and costs, you can subtract that number from the total income you calculated in step one.

 In addition to fixed costs, your small business might anticipate monthly operating expenses that may not always be the same amount.
 These variable expenses may be harder to predict, but you can refer to old receipts and invoices to estimate them.